joaomlourenco/novathesis/README.md

 NOTE: see the file `changelog.txt` for the complete listing of changes.

+*2017-07-19 — Version 4.1.0 — CD cover support
++ Added support for school specific CD cover and inlay
++ Added support for default CD cover and inlay (if no school specific definition)
++ Added support for FCT (MSc and PhD) specific CD covers

 *2017-01-30 — Version 4.0.1 — Support for APA-like citations and bibliography

 *2017-01-14 — Version 4.0.0 — Template renamed to NOVA thesis (novathesis)